 For triangulation implied trades that occur in the futures order book, the number of executions increments only once per aggressor order.
 See Triangulation for examples.

 A bid-side quote initially trades as a partial fill and the Y MQP tallies to +1.
-The remaining (resting) bid-side quote subsequently trades again and the Y MQP tallies another +1 for a total of +2.
+The remaining (resting) bid-side quote subsequently trades again and the Y MQP remains at +1.

 Traded Quantity (Z)